nus-sps/modules.sp3172/SP3172 Congress.md

 Each group will be allocated a 25-minute time slot, comprising of 15 minutes of presentation, 7 minutes of Q&A and 3 minutes of buffer time to set up the slides and to pack up after the entire presentation.

+!!!
-**All students should arrive punctually and attend the whole duration of SP3172 congress.
-Non-compliance will result in marks deduction on the overall SP3172 score.**
+All students should arrive punctually and attend the whole duration of SP3172 congress.
+Non-compliance will result in marks deduction on the overall score.
+!!!